 Blazing Star is very easy to grow and care for in your garden if you place it where it likes to be.
-Since it is a native perennial, it will be fairly drought tolerant.
+Liatris Spicata is a native perennial that happens to be very drought tolerant.
 Some varieties of Liatris have roots that can reach 10 feet deep (~3m), and Liatris Spicata is very similar.
 The main consideration here is that it needs well drained soil.
 But in a nutshell, Blazing Star will grow well and require almost no care if you meet the following conditions:

 Grow Blazing Star in full sun, at least 6 hours per day for the showiest flowers.
 But it will grow in partial sun (3-6 hrs/day).
 But won’t get as showy/tall/full.